-Join us for Parlour LAB 18.
-The first session of 2023 looks at relationships between landscape and health, wellbeing and identity with Jacky Bowring and Francis Nona.
+Watch Parlour LAB 18, a moving session on the relationships between landscape and health, wellbeing and identity with Jacky Bowring and Francis Nona.

 What are the relationships between landscapes and wellbeing?
 How do aesthetics and emotion impact the cultural and environmental management of places and landscapes?
 If we heal landscapes, can we, by extension, heal people?
 What of the impact of climate change and disasters in relation to identity and belonging?